privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // present, this will be passed to the top-level seller's scoring function
     // instead of the original bid, if the ad wins the component auction and
     // top-level auction respectively.
-    // This is also optional for Component Auctions. float bid = 7;
+    // This is optional, relevant for Component Auctions. float bid = 7;
   }